 In addition, other projects linked to the Center that can be supported are:

 —editing and posting to the website oral histories with former Strauss students.

 —completing our endowment goal of $200,000 to ensure perpetuation of the Strauss Center website.
 We have received $175,00 toward our goal thus far (spring 2017).
 Gifts of any size are greatly appreciated.

 Please consider making a gift either for current activities or for the endowment.

-Major support for the Leo Strauss Center is provided by the Winiarski Family Foundation and the National Endowment for the Humanities.
-Additional support is provided by Richard Schiffrin, the Earhart Foundation, and the Hertog Foundation.
+Major support for the Leo Strauss Center has been provided by the Winiarski Family Foundation, Richard J. Schiffrin, the Hertog Foundation, the Earhart Foundation, the National Endowment for the Humanities, and numerous individual donors.

 "Men are constantly attracted and deluded by two opposite charms: the charm of competence which is engendered by mathematics and everything akin to mathematics, and the charm of humble awe, which is engendered by meditation on the human soul and its experiences.
 Philosophy is characterized by the gentle, if firm, refusal to succumb to either charm.
 It is the highest form of the mating of courage and moderation.
 In spite of its highness or nobility, it could appear as Sisyphean or ugly, when one contrasts its achievement with its goal.
 Yet it is necessarily accompanied, sustained and elevated by eros.
 It is graced by nature's grace."